 In 2012, we completed a Phase IIb multicenter, randomized, double-blind, placebo-controlled trial in the United States in pediatric subjects 6 to 12 years of age diagnosed with ADHD and impulsive aggression that is not controlled by optimal stimulant and behavioral therapy.
-The primary objective of the study was to assess the effectiveness of SPN-810, extended release, at three different doses in reducing impulsive aggression after at least three weeks of treatment.
-The primary endpoints were the effect in reducing impulsive aggression as measured by change in the score of the Retrospective-Modified Overt Aggression Scale, or R-MOAS, and the rate of remission of impulsive aggression.
-Secondary endpoints include measurement of the effectiveness of SPN-810 on Clinical Global Impression, or CGI, and ADHD scales as well as evaluation of the safety and tolerability of the drug.
-In addition, we are exploring the potential added advantages of an extended-release formulation, such as greater compliance and, therefore, effectiveness in school-age children and lower unwanted side effects or interpatient variability.
+The primary objective of the study was to assess the effect of SPN-810 in reducing impulsive aggression as measured by the Retrospective-Modified Overt Aggression Scale ("R-MOAS") after at least three weeks of assigned treatment.
+Secondary endpoints included the rate of remission of impulsive aggression and measurement of the effectiveness of SPN-810 on Clinical Global Impression ("CGI") and ADHD scales as well as evaluation of the safety and tolerability of the drug.
 Patients who completed the study were offered the opportunity to continue into an open-label phase of six months duration.
 We received preliminary results from this trial in November 2012.
+The final analysis provided here updates those preliminary results.